OneDrive/apidoctor/docs/publishing.md

 ## Publishing HTML with Templates

-APIDocs can also use a Mustache formatted HTML template to generate HTML output for your website.
+API Doctor can also use a Mustache formatted HTML template to generate HTML output for your website.
 Using this format you provide a template directory which contains a Mustache template and any other content that should be published to the output folder (stylesheets, images, scripts, etc).

-APIDocs will read the template and use it to generate an output HTML document per input markdown file.
+API Doctor will read the template and use it to generate an output HTML document per input markdown file.
 Output files are written into the same place in the folder hierarchy that the input file was located.